 Even more important is seeing how those closest to you reacted to those moments.
 For example, take a photo of your mother wiping away a tear as you and your future spouse exchange your vows.
 Looking at that can bring a tear to your own eye even decades later.
 An image of the best man’s pants splitting as he tries an ill-advised dance move during your reception?
 That will make you smile no matter when you look at it.
 A shot of your future spouse sharing a sly smile with you during the ceremony?
 It will always remind you of why you love them so much in the first place.

-The pictures we take on your wedding day, though, do not just preserve memories of the moments you share with your spouse-to-be.
-They also capture important interactions that you have with your friends and family.
+Those pictures, the ones of you sharing moments with friends and family, are perhaps even more important than you think.
 For some couples, their wedding is one of the only times in their adult lives when their entire extended family gets together.
-Having grandparents, parents, aunts, uncles and cousins all under one roof invariably creates memories that you will want to remember forever.
+Having all those people under one roof invariably creates memories that you will want to remember forever.
 And the best wedding photographers will make sure to capture those moments for you.
 Because we know from personal experience how much those pictures can matter when some of the people in them are no longer with us.

 © 2020 Potok's World Photography -- Husband & Wife Washington DC Wedding Photographers